Scalable Bayesian Inference for the Inverse Temperature of a Hidden Potts Model: Introduction

-This is the first study to systematically investigate the scalability of methods for intractable likelihoods.
-In this paper we compare the performance of pseudolikelihood (PL), the approximate exchange algorithm (MAVM), thermodynamic integration (TI), and approximate Bayesian computation (ABC).
-By conducting these experiments we are able to address questions such as how the computational cost increases with the size of the images, as well as how much accuracy is lost by using faster, more approximate methods.
-The imaging datasets, which include 2D remote sensing and 3D medical imaging, are described in Section~\ref{s:data}.
+The remainder of this article is organised as follows.
+The synthetic data and satellite imagery are described in Section~\ref{s:data}.
 We define the hidden Potts model in Section~\ref{s:model} and examine the properties of its intractable normalising constant.
-The various computational methods for estimating the inverse temperature are reviewed in Section~\ref{s:methods}.
+Our PFAB algorithm for estimating the inverse temperature is described in Section~\ref{s:methods}.
 We present our experimental results in Section~\ref{s:results} and conclude the article with a discussion.